ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/creating-manifest.md

 Every app needs a manifest to pass meta information to the wallet.

-The manifest is a JSON file named as `tonconnect-manifest.json` following format:
+The manifest is a JSON file named `tonconnect-manifest.json` and has the following format:

 ```json
 {